kanishka-sehrawat/Library-Management-System/README.md

 ```

 ### 4.Data Analysis and Findings
-**TASK 7.
-Retrieve all books in a specific category**
+**query for:retrieving all books in a specific category**
 ```sql
 SELECT * FROM books WHERE category='Classic';
 ```
-**TASK 8.
-Find total rental income by category**
+**query for:finding total rental income wrt category**
 ```sql
 SELECT category,SUM(b.rental_price)as  rental_income,COUNT(*) AS count
 FROM BOOKS AS  b join issued_status as ist on b.isbn=ist.issued_book_isbn group by category;
 ```

-**TASK 9.List the members who have registered in the last 180 days.**
+**query for:listing the members who have registered in the last 180 days.**
 ```sql
 SELECT * FROM members WHERE reg_date >= CURRENT_DATE- INTERVAL 180 day ;
 ```

-**TASK 10.List employees with their branch manager's name and their branch details**
+**query for:listing employees with their branch manager's name and their branch details**
 ```sql
 SELECT e1.*,e1.emp_name as manager, b.branch_id from employees as e1 JOIN employees as e2 ON e1.branch_id=e2.branch_id JOIN branch as b on b.manager_id=e1.emp_id;
 ```

-**TASK 11.Create a table of books with rental price above a certain threshold 7 usd**
+**query for:creating a table of books with rental price above a certain threshold 7 usd**
 ```sql
 CREATE TABLE book_price_greater_than_7
 AS
 SELECT * FROM books WHERE rental_price>7;
 ```

-### TASK 12.Retrieve the list of book not yet returned
+### query for:retrieving the list of book not yet returned
 ```sql
 SELECT ist.*, rs.return_id FROM issued_status as ist LEFT JOIN return_status as rs ON ist.issued_id=rs.issued_id
 WHERE rs.return_id is NULL;
 ```

-## Advance SQL Operations

-### TASK 13- Identify the members with overdue books
-**Write a query to identify members who have overdue books (assume a 30 day return -period).
+### query for: Identifing members who have overdue books(30 day return -period).
-Display the member's_id,member's name ,book title,issue date , and days overdue.**
 ```sql
 SELECT ist.issued_member_id,mb.member_name,ist.issued_book_name as book_name,ist.issued_date,
 DATEDIFF(CURRENT_DATE,ist.issued_date) as overdue_days